Distance: 8 km

 Last Update: April 13, 2011

 This hike is steep and to the point.
 Before long you are rewarded with a view of Bennett Lake, nestled between mountain peaks.
 The alpine ridge is a pleasure to climb.
-Please avoid hiking this trail from mid-May to mid-June to avoid disturbing the sheep during lambing season.
+Please avoid hiking this trail from April 1st to June 16th to avoid disturbing the sheep during lambing season.

 Download GPS Data for this trail